General Fernández Oro railway station

-General Fernández Oro is a small and former train station located in the homonymous city in the General Roca Department of Río Negro Province, Argentina.
+The General Fernández Oro railway station is a former train station located in the homonymous city in the General Roca Department, Río Negro Province, Argentina.
 It opened on August 1, 1899 as "Km.
-1,181", and then renamed after General Manuel Fernández Oro (1848–1910), who took part in the Conquest of the Desert.
+1,181", and was renamed after General Manuel Fernández Oro (1848–1910), who took part in the Conquest of the Desert.
 It features the typical architectural design of stations built by Ferrocarriles del Sud at the end of the 19th century.

-The station is located on Provincial Route 65, 1,181 km at General Fernández Oro city, one of the cities in the Alto Valle valley (along the Río Negro river).
-Towards the East, the next station is Allen; towards the West, the next station is Cipolletti.
+The station is located on Provincial Route 65, 1,181 km at General Fernández Oro city, one of the cities in the Alto Valle valley (along the Río Negro).
+Towards the east, the next station is Allen; towards the west, the next station is Cipolletti.
 General Fernández Oro is part of the Bahía Blanca-Zapala line of General Roca Railway.
-Since 1993 the line has carried only freight services, being currently operated by private company Ferrosur Roca.
+Since 1993, the line has carried only freight services, and is currently operated by the private company Ferrosur Roca.